 Our one-year (12 month) accelerated Practical Nursing (PN) Program is designed to prepare students for entry-level nursing practice in a variety of healthcare settings.
 Through a structured blend of virtual classroom instruction, hands-on skills training, and supervised clinical experiences, students gain the knowledge, competence, and confidence needed to provide safe, effective, and compassionate patient care.
+This is a full time Monday-Friday program.

 The curriculum emphasizes foundational nursing concepts, medical-surgical nursing, pharmacology, geriatric care, and professional nursing standards.
 Students learn under the guidance of experienced, licensed nursing faculty and develop practical skills aligned with current healthcare industry expectations.

-Graduates of the program are prepared to sit for the NCLEX-PNĀ® licensure examination and pursue employment in long-term care facilities, hospitals, clinics, physician offices, and other healthcare environments.
+Graduates of the program are prepared to sit for the NCLEX-PN® licensure examination and pursue employment in long-term care facilities, hospitals, clinics, physician offices, and other healthcare environments.
 This accelerated 12-month format is ideal for motivated individuals seeking a focused and efficient pathway into the nursing profession.

 Our program is an approved by the Michigan Board of Nursing and the by LEO/PSS as a post-secondary school of training.